feynon/carlosbecker.com/content/post/2018-06-08-one-month-working-remote.md

 ### Video conference apps never work well

-It can be the internet connection of anyone, can be the computer of anyone, can be the app itself… I don't know.
+It can be the internet connection of anyone, can be the computer of anyone, can be the app itself...
+I don't know.
 What I know is that the more people participating in the same meeting, the greater the chance of it not working.

 I eventually need to ask people later on slack to be sure if I really understood the audio durign the cracks or whatever.